 Also in 2016 was the decision to put Viola Desmond’s portrait on the Canadian $10 bill- and in portrait at that.
 Standing out amongst the rest of Canada’s current currency designs, Demond’s is the only one printed in portrait.
 Viola Desmond has long been a prominent figure in the culture of Nova Scotia, and her legacy serves as a reminder of Canada’s own ongoing issues of racism.
 After refusing to leave the seat of a whites-only section of a theatre in 1946, Desmond was punitively charged with tax fraud (as there was a 1 cent difference between the segregated theatre sections).
 She made the decision to fight these charges in court, and while unsuccessful, her legacy inspired many championing rights for people of colour in Canada and she became an icon, not unlike Rosa Parks for the civil rights movement.

 While it is, of course, an interesting and serendipitous connection that both these premieres share such a specific piece of memorial for their central figures, there is a more profound relation running below the surface of Hamilton and Controlled Damage’s Canadian premieres.
 While Alexander Hamilton was a white, male, colonial figure, Lin-Manuel Miranda, himself a man of Puerto Rican descent, broke boundaries through both his portrayal of Hamilton and casting performers of colour as many of the white historical figures.
 In a climate where actors of colour are still likely to be pigeonholed by casting directors, it speaks volumes to open up the roles of white political figures who had their hands on all the levers of power at the time to non-white performers.
-And keeping with the recent representation in their program, Neptune Theatre hosting a piece of art that highlights such an important point in Halifax’s history regarding racism is a beneficial and necessary part of progress for the city.
+And keeping with the recent representation in their program, Neptune Theatre presenting the work of Andrea Scott, herself a woman of Black Canadian heritage, that highlights such an important point in Halifax’s history with racism is a beneficial and necessary part of progress for the city.

 Both Hamilton and Controlled Damage’s Canadian premieres highlight the growing desire and importance of representation on stage.
 Either in the stories being told or the actors sharing the stories, it matters having more than just the majority reflected back to the audience.
 It matters having the many sides of history shown and having history shown in new perspectives.
 And while the face on the U.S. $10 bill may be the same it’s been, if you see Hamilton or Desmond looking up at you from your wallet, remember the reason those faces are there and the unifying ideals behind those inspirations.